 Bistro Chicken and White Wine Bisque

-As the seasons ripen and change, you may take advantage of a plethora of organic local produce to create variations on this delicious bisque.
+As the season ripens, take advantage of ever-changing local produce to create variations on this delicious bisque.
 Try adding watercress, arugula or even steamed sweet peas to the pesto.
 Or fold in any of your favorite summer vegetables such as summer squash, tomatoes, eggplant, corn or peppers right along with the chicken.

 - 2 tablespoons olive oil Add to list

-- 1 cup thinly sliced organic shallots or leeks Add to list
+- 1 cup thinly sliced shallots or leeks Add to list

-- 1/2 cup white wine (Cooper Mountain Reserve Chardonnay is a nice choice) Add to list
+- 1/2 cup white wine Add to list

-- 2 boneless skinless Draper Valley organic chicken breasts, cut into small chunks (or you may use 2 cups of cooked chicken meat) Add to list
+- 2 boneless skinless chicken breasts, cut into small chunks (or you may use 2 cups of cooked chicken meat) Add to list

-- 3 cups well-seasoned chicken broth Add to list
+- 3 cups chicken broth Add to list

 - 1/4 cup roux (see note) Add to list